 To clone the Space Game web project to your computer:

 Go to your fork of the Space Game web project (mslearn-tailspin-spacegame-web) on GitHub.

-Select Clone or download.
-Then select the button next to the URL that's shown to copy the URL to your clipboard:
+Select Code.
+Then, from the HTTPS tab, select the button next to the URL that's shown to copy the URL to your clipboard.

 In Visual Studio Code, go to the terminal window.

 In the terminal, move to the directory you want to work from, like your home directory (

 ~).
 You can choose a different directory if you want.

 git clonecommand.
 Replace the URL that's shown here with the contents of your clipboard: